Yarsanism: Sacred sites

-The Holy Tomb of Dawoud in Zardeh, Kermanshah is one of the sacred shrines of Yarsinism.
+The Tomb of Dawud Koswar in Zardeh, Kermanshah Province, is a sacred shrine in Yarsanism.

-Two important sanctuaries of the Yarsani are the tomb of Bābā Yādgār, about 40 km away from Sarpol-e Zahab in Kermanshah Province and the tomb of Dawoud at Zarde, about three kilometres east of Sarpol-e Zahab.
-Another important shrine is that of Sultan Suhak in Sheykhan, near Perdīvar bridge in Kermanshah Province.
-The tombs of Pir Benjamin and Pir Musi in the town of Kerend in Kermanshah Province, Iran are also important shrines.
+Two important sanctuaries of the Yarsani are the Tomb of Bābā Yādgār in Kermanshah Province, Iran, about 40 km away from the provincial capital of Sarpol-e Zahab, as well as the Tomb of Dawud Koswar in Zardeh, about 3 km east of Sarpol-e Zahab.
+Another important shrine is that of Sultan Sahak near the Perdīvar Bridge in Sheykh Hasan, Kermanshah Province.
+The tombs of Pir Benjamin and Pir Musi in the town of Kerend-e Gharb in Kermanshah Province are also important shrines.

+Demographics

+In Iran, Yarsanism is practised mostly in the Kurdish provinces of Western Iran.
+Their population is estimated to be between 500,000 to as high as 3 million.

+In Iraq, Yarsainism followers are called Kakais.
+As per the community estimates there are 75,000 Kakais in Iraq. and they live mostly across northern Iraq.
+Other estimates by Minority rights group put the population between 110,000 and 250,000.
+According to a 2019 BBC report, their population in Iraq was once in millions and now it is 200,000.

 Organisation

 Khandans or spiritual houses

 Yarsanism is organised into spiritual houses or Khandans, seven of which were established at the time of Sultan Sahak, and four afterwards, making eleven Khandans in all.
 The Khandans were established when, along with the Haft Tan, Sultan Sahak also formed the Haft Tawane, a group of seven holy persons charged with the affairs of the outer world.
-They were Say-yed Mohammad, Say-yed Abu'l Wafa, Haji Babusi, Mir Sur, Say-yed Mostafa, Sheykh Shahab al-Din and Sheykh Habib Shah.
-Each of the Haft Tawane was charged with responsibility for the guidance of a number of followers, and these followers formed the original seven Khandans, namely Shah Ebrahim, Baba Yadegar, Ali Qalandar, Khamush, Mir Sur, Sey-yed Mosaffa and Hajji Babu Isa.
-After Sultan Sahak's time another four khandans were established, namely Atesh Bag, Baba Heydar, Zolnour and Shah Hayas.
+They were Say-yed Mohammad, Say-yed Abu'l Wafa, Haji Babusi, Mir Sur, Say-yed Mostafa, Sheykh Shahab al-Din, and Sheykh Habib Shah.
+Each of the Haft Tawane was charged with responsibility for the guidance of a number of followers, and these followers formed the original seven Khandans, namely Shah Ebrahim, Baba Yadegar, Ali Qalandar, Khamush, Mir Sur, Sey-yed Mosaffa, and Hajji Babu Isa.
+After Sultan Sahak's time another four khandans were established, namely Atesh Bag, Baba Heydar, Zolnour, and Shah Hayas.

 Every Yarsani therefore belongs to one specific khandan, which is led by a spiritual leader called a say-yed, to whom each member must swear obedience.
 The say-yed is the spiritual leader of the community and is normally present during the ceremonies attended by the followers.
 Say-yeds are the only ones allowed to have full access to the religious texts of Yarsanism, and have traditionally competed with each other to have the largest number of followers.
 The position of Say-yed is hereditary, being passed down through the generations from the original founders.
 As the say-yed are considered spiritual 'parents', it is the tradition for them not to marry their followers.